dynamsoft-docs/license-server-docs/selfhosting/usageAlerts.md

 ### Concurrent Device

-In the most recent 60 minutes, (the count of total authentication request failures) / (the count of total authentication requests) exceeds
+When the ratio of authentication request failures to the total number of requests reaches the following targets over the latest 60 minutes of app activity:

 > The usage is based on single Handshake Code